1017-67/DMA-Guide/README.md

   2. Restart your computer and try to enter the boot screen.
 Search the key you need to press(normally F2 or F12)
   3. Change the boot order to boot with your USB.
   4. Follow the instruction and choose the empty partition when prompted where to install windows 11.
 You might need ethernet for this.
+  5. If your computer does not support internet, you can download the drivers into the bootable usb.